Charles Miller 1941 - 2020 - Obituary

 1/

-Charles Joseph "Chuck" Miller, 78, of Wilmington, passed away Monday, July 20 at Christ Hospital in Cincinnati.
+Charles Joseph "Chuck" Miller, 78, of Wilmington, Ohio, passed away on Monday, July 20 at Christ Hospital in Cincinnati.

-He was born Dec.
-19, 1941 in Ross County, the son of William and Laurena (Fels) Miller.
+He was born December 19, 1941 in Ross Co., Ohio, the son of William and Laurena (Fels) Miller.

+Chuck was a 1959 graduate of Paint Valley High School and served in the U.S. Army Reserves.

-He is survived by his wife, Carol (Rocus) Miller, whom he married Aug.
-23, 1972; one daughter, Christina (David) Warren Jr. of Lewis Center; one sister in-law, Frances Rocus of Wilmington; and numerous cousins.
+He is survived by his wife, Carol (Rocus) Miller, whom he married on August 23, 1972; one daughter, Christina (David) Warren, Jr., of Lewis Center; one sister in-law, Frances Rocus of Wilmington, and numerous cousins.

 Cremation will take place and a celebration of his life will be held at a later date.

-Memorial contributions may be made to St. Jude Children's Research Hospital, 501 St. Jude Place, Memphis, Tennessee 38105.
+Memorial contributions may be made to St. Jude Children's Research Hospital, 501 St. Jude Place, Memphis, TN 38105.

 The Murray-Fettro Funeral Home in Greenfield is serving the family.